The algebraic boundary of the sonc cone

-In the upper left corner of Figure~\ref{fig:SimplexExample} is the trivial regular subdivision $\Lambda_0$, which contains $\cN(A)$ is the only full-dimensional cell.
-The positive discriminant $D_0^+$, which coincides with the $A$-discriminant $D_A$, has the explicit presentation
+In the upper left corner of Figure~\ref{fig:SimplexExample} is the trivial regular subdivision $\Lambda_0$, which contains $\cN$ as the only full-dimensional cell.
+The $\Lambda$-discriminant $D_0$, which coincides with the $A$-discriminant $D_A$, has the explicit presentation

 A Gr{\"o}bner basis computation yields the implicit description